fightforthefuture/old.fightforthefuture.org/site/index.md

 layout: homepage
 title: "Fight for the Future, defending our basic rights and freedoms"
 description: "Fight for the Future is dedicated to protecting and expanding the Internet's transformative power in our lives by creating civic campaigns that are engaging for millions of people."
-intro_paragraph: "Fight for the Future is dedicated to protecting and expanding the Internet's transformative power in our lives by creating civic campaigns that are engaging for millions of people.
-Alongside internet users everywhere we beat back attempts to limit our basic rights and freedoms, and empower people to demand technology (and policy) that serves their interests.
-Activating the internet for the public good can only lead to a more vibrant and awesome world.
-More coming soon."
 ---

 ## Our Projects                                                      {#projects}